Notice: This is not legal advice. If need legal advice, seek out an attorney.

 How Is Trespasser Different from the Squatter?

 The major difference between a trespasser and a squatter is their intention.
-By definition, A squatter intends to stay on the property for an extended period of time whereas the trespasser doesn’t.
+By definition, a squatter intends to stay on the property for an extended period of time, whereas the trespasser doesn’t.
 Getting rid of trespassers is easier in comparison to getting rid of squatters.

 Can Holdover Tenants Be Considered as Squatters?

 If the landlord is fine with the current tenant even after the lease period has ended, they may continue to accept the rent without worrying about the legality of the occupancy.
 In this case, the tenant becomes a ‘tenant at will’ which means that they are only on the property at the will of the landlord.
-They can be evicted at any period of time without notice.

 Which State Has the Squatters Right?